 How the NED game changed

 It is often said that the hardest non-executive director (NED) role to get is your first.
-Whilst there is still some truth in this, one of the positive changes in the market over the last few years has been the democratization of NED roles.
+Whilst there is still some truth in this, one of the positive changes in the market over the last few years has been the democratization of NED roles, which has had a big impact when it comes to hiring a NED.

 Traditionally, when executive search firms used to look for NEDs for their clients, they would scour the boards of similar businesses, and approach the usual suspects – those high-profile NEDs and Chairmen who had plenty of existing board experience.
 These were the safe choices – and if it didn’t work out no-one could accuse you of having made a risky choice.
 No-one gets fired for buying IBM after all.